anouri/6830-Project/README.md

 *Running the Web Application*

+> cd to 6830-Project/WebApp directory

+> rake db:migrate

-> In the 6830-Project/WebApp directory, run rails s
+> rails s

-> You should see a page with your Java runtime version number by going to http://localhost:3000
+> You should see the home page by going to http://localhost:3000

 > If you get the message Illegal key size: possibly you need to install Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files for your JRE proceed as follows